crmcarecloud/api-spec/description.md

-Learn here the basics of the CRM CareCloud API, from authentication to available resources.
-Learn about the CRM CareCloud REST API, which can be used to connect CRM CareCloud to other systems like e-shops, POS, kiosks, booking and other similar production systems, which process the customer data sets with its relationships or end user applications like mobile Android and iOS APPs or web customer microsites which needs to get the unique customer data.
+Learn here the basics of the Customer Data Platform CareCloud API, from authentication to usage of available resources.
+Learn about the CDP CareCloud REST API, which Systems can use API to connect with CDP CareCloud.
+Like e-shops, POS, kiosks, booking, and other similar production systems.
+These systems usually process the customer data sets with their relationships or end-user applications like mobile Android and iOS APPs or web microsites that need to get the unique customer data.

 #### [Getting started](#section/Getting-started)

-This is the description of the basics of the CRM CareCloud API.
+This is the description of the basics of the CDP CareCloud API.
 It is desribed here the [domain structure](#section/Getting-started/Domain-structure) and the parameters of the URL, the difference between  Enterprise  and  Customer API, [HTTP methods](#section/Getting-started/HTTPS-Methods) used in the API, [authentication details](#section/Authentication) and more.

 #### [CRM CareCloud API Reference](#section/CRM-CareCloud-API-Reference)